 All work group projects must satisfy all five criteria in order to be put forward to the Approval Authority.
-In the event, any project does not meet all the criteria, the Advisory Group will provide a written explanation to the relevant work group outlining the basis for why any one or all of the criteria are not satisfied and the work group will be given 3 days to amend the project and resubmit it to the Advisory Group for a second review.
+In the event any project does not meet all the criteria, the Advisory Group will provide a written explanation to the relevant work group outlining the basis for why any one or all of the criteria are not satisfied and the work group will be given time, to be set by the Advisory Group, to amend the project and resubmit it to the Advisory Group for a second review.